official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 Security Council position.
 It would strengthen our hand in the debate if we could stem the flow of non-approved flights to Iraq.
-Above all, we must resist a resumption of commercial flights which would be a far greater challenge to our position and to the sanctions regime than the present flurry of non-commercial flights.”16
+Above all, we must resist a resumption of commercial flights which would be a far greater challenge to our position and to the sanctions regime than the present flurry of non-commercial flights.”[^16]

-12 Joint Memorandum Secretary of State for Foreign and Commonwealth Affairs and the Secretary of State for Defence, 17 May 1999, ‘Iraq: Future Strategy’.
+[^12]: Joint Memorandum Secretary of State for Foreign and Commonwealth Affairs and the Secretary of State
-13 JIC Assessment, 19 April 2000, ‘Iraq: Chemical and Biological Weapons Programmes’.
+[^13]: JIC Assessment, 19 April 2000, ‘Iraq: Chemical and Biological Weapons Programmes’.
-14 JIC Assessment, 28 June 2000, ‘Iraq: No let up in the No-Fly Zones’.
+[^14]: JIC Assessment, 28 June 2000, ‘Iraq: No let up in the No-Fly Zones’.
-15 Minute FCO [junior official] to PS [FCO], 22 September 2000, ‘Iraq: French Flight’.
+[^15]: Minute FCO [junior official] to PS [FCO], 22 September 2000, ‘Iraq: French Flight’.
-16 Telegram FCO London to Moscow, 3 October 2000, ‘Iraq: Flights’.
+[^16]: Telegram FCO London to Moscow, 3 October 2000, ‘Iraq: Flights’.

 192

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 Challenges to the ban on air travel

 Throughout the 1990s, the UN Sanctions Committee and UN Member States had interpreted the provisions of resolution 670 (1990) to require the Sanctions Committee’s approval for all civilian flights to Iraq.
-Baghdad International Airport reopened in August 2000.17 An FCO official informed the Private Office of Mr Robin Cook, the Foreign Secretary, on 22 September 2000 that a French civilian aircraft had flown from Paris to Baghdad, without the Sanctions Committee’s approval.18 Although the French Mission notified the Committee in advance, in doing so it stated that it was not seeking approval for the flight and it disregarded a request from the chairman of the Committee that the flight should be delayed so that the matter might be considered by Committee members.
+Baghdad International Airport reopened in August 2000.[^17] An FCO official informed the Private Office of Mr Robin Cook, the Foreign Secretary, on 22 September 2000 that a French civilian aircraft had flown from Paris to Baghdad, without the Sanctions Committee’s approval.[^18] Although the French Mission notified the Committee in advance, in doing so it stated that it was not seeking approval for the flight and it disregarded a request from the chairman of the Committee that the flight should be delayed so that the matter might be considered by Committee members.